 Kevin Weitzel: And go ahead.

 Meredith Oliver: I was going to say if I have a fear of anything coming into 2021 is that I I'm a little worn out to be perfectly honest. this has been a hard year.
 I mean, it's been inspiring.
 It's been good.
-We've made it, we did it, but the pace of this.
-The amount of homes we've ended up selling, which requires that requires some of the rest of us who support all of you by the way has been.
+We've made it, we did it, but the pace of this, the amount of homes we've ended up selling, that requires some of the rest of us who support all of you by the way has been.

 Right.
 So I'm a little exhausted.
 I think we all are, we've kind of hit a second wave.
-We've got some, you know, more shelter in place [00:22:00] orders happening.
-I don't know.
+We've got some more shelter in place [00:22:00] orders happening.
 I don't know, we're just, we don't have the fresh legs.
-We have that when we started.
+We had that when we started.
 So if anything coming into 2021, I'm just kinda like, alright, where do we find kind of like a B12 shot

-It doesn't, I feel like it's about to come crashing down as long as mean with these interest rates and the shortages and inventory.
+I feel like it's about to come crashing down with these interest rates and the shortages and inventory.
 And [00:23:00] some of these things that are propping it up a little bit.
-What, what do you say to builders who like, you know, what.
+What do you say to builders who like, you know,.
 I'm too busy to invest in the market.
 I'm too busy to redo the website.

 Meredith Oliver: Well, my take is that we are ice skating on a very thin sheet of glass that could take a hard left turn and crack at any moment.

 And that sounds a little doomsday stage, but honestly, I am enjoying all of our success.
-I am thrilled for it, but we've got election instability and uncertainty, which could.
-Unravel itself at any second.
-And then if the stock market reacts to that and 401ks [00:24:00] begin to react to that, depending on what COVID does.
+I am thrilled for it, but we've got election instability and uncertainty, which could unravel itself at any second.
+Then if the stock market reacts to that and 401ks [00:24:00] begin to react to that, depending on what COVID does.